-Greetings from spring-is-coming Mount Dora, Florida!
+Greetings from Marti Pieper in spring-is-coming Mount Dora, Florida!
 In my yard, that means the amaryllis are blooming, with the Easter lilies not far behind.
 And I imagine it’s close to the same in the yard of the subject of this interview, since she’s practically my neighbor here in central Florida.
 Janet Perez Eckles and I have known each other for a few years now, and I assure you that she is as lovely in person as she appears in this interview.
 I take great delight in sharing Janet and her special brand of sweet and spicy wisdom with you.

 Welcome, Janet!
 We’ll start with two simple but important questions: How many books do you have published?
 What are a few of your latest titles?